Satvik-Sinha/Satvik-Sinha/README.md

 # 👦 About Me

--   🎓  I am a Pre-Final year undergraduate at MNNIT (NIT ALLAHABAD)
+-   🎓  I am a Final year undergraduate at MNNIT (NIT ALLAHABAD)
 - 🌱 I’m currently learning Java and Web App Development.

 <!---